checkmarble/marble-frontend/packages/ui-design-system/README.md

 ### Add a new component

+> Try to use Ariakit in favour of Radix to create new components

 1. Create a folder following the convention (look at existing components)

 2. Create a story and visualize it in Storybook